-- I. A population of "individuals," each having a fitness, which is measured. - 2.
-The fittest individuals are chosen to breed a new population/generation of offspring, inheriting fitter traits and genotypes. - 3.
+- 1. A population of "individuals," each having a fitness, which is measured. - 2.
+The fittest individuals chosen to breed a new population of offspring, inheriting fitter traits and genotypes. - 3.
 Return to 1.
-(Iterate)

 Holland's (1975) Genetic Algorithm mimics natural evolution.